-In many instances where patrol officers were assaulted during vehicle pullovers, the officers had failed to plan ahead and develop an action plan to help ensure officer safety and a successful outcome to the enforcement action.

-Considerations in planning a pullover

-The actions a patrol officer may take during a vehicle pullover may be dependent on the:

-- type of offense involved,

-- level of perceived threat,

-- environmental conditions, (e.g., weather, lighting, road surface, etc.) and/or

-- type of vehicle being pulled over.

-Justification for pullover

-Patrol officers must be able to articulate, verbally and in writing, a legal reason for initiating each vehicle pullover.
-The following table identifies examples of lawful reasons based on the category of pullover.
+Introduction pullovers, the p ces where patrol officers were assaulted during vehicle atrol officers had failed to plan ahead and develop an action sure officer safety and a successful outcome to the enforcement Considerations in planning a pullover The actions a pa dependent on th atrol officer may take during a vehicle pullover may be ne: • type of offe nse involved, level of perceived threat, and/or tal conditions, (e.g., weather, lighting, road surface, etc.) Justification nust be able to articulate, verbally and in writing, a legal for ting each vehicle pullover.
+The following table identifies pullover examples of lav vful reasons based on the category of pullover.
 Pullover Category Examples of Lawful Justifications Traffic pullover Driver fails to come to a complete stop at a stop sign.
-A vehicle's muffler is not working properly and the vehicle is violating noise standards (or any other vehicle code violation.)
+A vehicle's muffler is not working properly, and the vehicle is violating noise standards (or any other vehicle code violation.)

-Justification for pullover (continued)
+Planning and Initiating a Vehicle Pullover, Continued

-Pullover Category Examples of Lawful Justifications Investigative pullover A vehicle resembles one reportedly used in a crime.A vehicle is being operated erratically.
+Justification for Pullover Category Examples of Lawful Justifications pullover (continued) Investigative pullover A vehicle resembles one reportedly used in a crime.
+A vehicle is being operated erratically.
 High-risk pullover Occupant of vehicle is displaying a weapon.
 A vehicle is identified as one stolen during a car jacking.

-If the patrol is a two-person unit, the officer must make sure that the partner is aware of any relevant observations that impact the type of reason for the pullover.
+NOTE: If the patrol is a two-person unit, the peace officer must make sure that the partner is aware of any relevant observations that impact the type of reason for the pullover.
 Solo beat officers should advise communication of reason for the stop.
+Selecting a pullover location Once the patrol officer has a lawful justification for initiating a vehicle pullover, that patrol officer should anticipate possible locations for the actual pullover to take place.
+The initiating patrol officer, not the driver of the target vehicle, should select the pullover site.
+If a suitable site is not immediately available, the patrol officer may choose to defer initiating the stop until the patrol officer is able to identify an appropriate location.
+Continued on next page

+Planning and Initiating a Vehicle Pullover, Continued

+Selecting

-Selecting a pullover location
+a pullover

+location

+(continued)